programista-de/Blog/README.md

 * Ansible,
 * Openshift

-## What I would like to learn better
+## What I would like to learn or known better
 * ID scanning, OCR, OpenCV

 ## Priorities